AllStarLink/asl3-asterisk/build-asl3.1.md

 The following is an example of how you might use the `build-asl3` command to make a code change.

-1. To start, you will want to grab a copy of the asl3-asterisk project (we need the "build-asl3" command).
+1. To start, you will want to grab a copy of the asl3-asterisk project (you need the "build-asl3" command).

 	```
 git clone https://github.com/AllStarLink/asl3-asterisk.git
 ```

 2. Optionally, you can [pre-]fetch a copy of the "asterisk" project and checkout the "tag" of the version you wish to use.
-If you skip this step (and that's OK) we will download a copy of the "asterisk" source code.
+If you skip this step (and that's OK) we will download a copy of the "asterisk" project.

 	```
 git clone https://github.com/asterisk/asterisk.git
 (cd asterisk; git checkout 20.9.2)
 ```

 3. Optionally, you can [pre-]fetch a copy of the "app\_rpt" project.
-As above, if you wish to work with a specific version of "app\_rpt" then checkout it's "tag".
-If you skip this step (and that's OK) we will download a copy of the "app\_rpt" source code.
+As above, to work with a specific version of "app\_rpt" then checkout it's "tag".
+If you skip this step (and that's OK) we will download a copy of the "app\_rpt" project.

 	```
 git clone https://github.com/AllStarLink/app_rpt.git
-(cd app_rpt; git checkout 3.0.4)     <-- optional
+(cd app_rpt; git checkout 3.0.4)     <-- optional, i
 ```

 4. Create (or update) the merged source directory.